 Two of these in a mid-sized club actually produced proper live sound which could really have a crowd bumping.
 At $1,000 like the Soundboks, it clearly sounds better but far less portable.

 Unless you want to put on some mixes from your audio source or some Spotify or Soundcloud action, you’re going to want a battery-powered DJ mixer or controller.
 Unfortunately you’re very limited for options.

 Two mixers in particular stand out.
 The Traktor Kontrol Z1 (and optionally X1) and the Allan & Heath Xone:K2.
 I’ll go into both setups.

 I run a Traktor Kontrol Z1 and occasionally an X1 alongside it.
 These bits of kit are very affordable and powerful while being compact.
 They’re not battery-powered, however they run perfectly fine off the USB power/data cable from a laptop.

 This setup is very plug-and-play with Traktor and Virtual DJ and works just fine.
 Serato and Rekordbox may be a different story, but I don’t have experience running this combo with those workflows.

 Marginally larger than the Traktor Kontrol Z1 but definitely more powerful & versatile, it has 4 audio channels and big potential in terms of keybinding.
 Personally, I’d go for the Xone:K2 instead of the Traktor Kontrol Z1 if you have the money and time to invest into keybinding and finding your perfect workflow.

-Portable battery powered DJ light setup
+Portable battery powered DJ lights setup

 Lights are criminally underrated in a portable setup.
 For dark-environments it can make or break your entire performance.
 I’ve browsed far and wide and there’s a rather limited choice in what’s available.
-Here is a great webstore (EU/UK) which has a good selection of battery powered DJ light equipment.

 Eurolite Akku mini PARty – battery powered PAR lights